jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

-blocking anything then what must be blocking the tunnel traffic is the Bell [Home Hub 4000 router](https://support.bell.ca/internet/products/home-hub-4000-modem), a.k.a. the "GigaHub", that Bell's fiber customers have no choice but to use.
+blocking anything then what must be blocking the tunnel traffic is the Bell [Home Hub 4000 router](https://support.bell.ca/internet/products/home-hub-4000-modem), a.k.a. the "GigaHub", that Bell provides to their fibre customers.

 So how to get the IPV6 tunnel traffic through the Gigahub?
 It has [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing)) support, even an